Concordance of Seifert surfaces: Introduction

 The author \cite{Myers 83} proved that every knot is concordant to a hyperbolic knot, generalizing the result of Kirby and Lickorish \cite{Kirby-Lickorish 79} that every knot is concordant to a prime knot.
 Friedl \cite{Friedl 09} and Kawauchi \cite{Kawauchi 89a, Kawauchi 89b, Kawauchi 94} have given proofs that every knot is $S$-equivalent to a hyperbolic knot, generalizing the result of Kearton \cite{Kearton 04} that every knot is $S$-equivalent to a prime knot. \\

-Friedl showed that two knots are $S$-equivalent if and only if they have isometric Blanchfield pairings.
+Friedl noted, citing work of Kearton \cite{Kearton 75, Kearton 04}, Levine \cite{Levine 70, Levine 77}, and Trotter \cite{Trotter 73}, that two knots are $S$-equivalent if and only if they have isometric Blanchfield pairings.
 He then noted that by combining two results of Kawauchi's imitation theory of knots (Theorem 1.1 of \cite{Kawauchi 89b} and Properties I and V of \cite{Kawauchi 89a}) one gets that for every knot $K$ there is a hyperbolic knot $K\p$ of arbitrarily large volume and a map $f:(S^3,K\p)\rightarrow(S^3,K)$ which induces isomorphisms on every quotient of the knot groups by their derived subgroups.
 Friedl then showed that this result implies that the Blanchfield pairings are isometric.
 He also added a note in proof that one can combine the existence of such knots and maps with another result of Kawauchi (Theorem 2.2 of \cite{Kawauchi 94}) to show $S$-equivalence. \\

 It is natural to ask whether for every knot $K$ there is a hyperbolic knot $K\p$ of arbitrarily large volume to which $K$ is both $S$-equivalent and concordant.
 It turns out that an affirmative answer is implicit in Kawauchi's construction in \cite{Kawauchi 89b}.
 One can see the concordance by looking at Figure 7 of that paper for the time interval $0\leq t\leq 1$.\\